Today, there are five types of JDBC drivers in use:

 What Type of JDBC Driver Should You Use?

 For most applications, the best choice is a pure Java driver, either Type 3, Type 4, or even Type 5.

-Type 1 drivers are used for testing JDBC applications against an ODBC data source.
-Type 2 drivers require a native database API to be used.
-Both Type 1 and Type 2 mix a Java-based API with another API.
+Type 1 JDBC drivers are used for testing JDBC applications against an ODBC data source.
+Type 2 JDBC drivers require a native database API to be used.
+Both Type 1 and Type 2 JDBC driver types mix a Java-based API with another API.

-The following figure shows a side-by-side comparison of the implementation of each JDBC driver type.
-All four implementations show a Java application or applet using the JDBC API to communicate through the JDBC Driver Manager with a specific JDBC driver.
+The following figure shows a side-by-side comparison of the implementation of each of the JDBC driver types.
+All four implementations show a Java application or applet using the JDBC API to communicate through the JDBC Driver Manager with a specific JDBC driver type.

 See the JDBC Overview page on the Oracle web site for details about the four types of JDBC drivers.